 Radicalisation is the process by which a young person comes to support terrorism.

 Extremism is the vocal or active opposition to fundamental British values such as democracy, rule of law, mutual respect, equal opportunities, freedom of speech and tolerance of different beliefs and faiths.

 Staff must be able to understand how to identify children who may be vulnerable to radicalisation and what to do to support them.
 This will involve a general understanding of risks affecting young people in Plymouth and the surrounding area.
 Consideration should be given to families, friends, internet use, specific extremist religious or political stands and changes in behaviour.
 The DSL, Deputy DSL and Head will have training in Radicalisation and the Prevent Duty from external agencies and internal training will be provided for staff.
 If staff have any suspicions of a child being vulnerable to radicalisation, then they must report this to the DSL immediately.
-The school will follow procedures in line with PCSB regarding referrals and contact the Prevent Co-ordinator at Plymouth LA.
+The School will follow procedures in line with Plymouth Children's Safeguarding Partnership regarding referrals and contact the Prevent Coordinator at Plymouth LA.

-The school will use the Plymouth Channel program chaired by the local authority and will aim to give support at an early stage to young people vulnerable to being drawn into terrorism and use the mechanism to make referrals.
+The School will use the Plymouth Channel program chaired by the local authority and will aim to give support at an early stage to young people vulnerable to being drawn into terrorism and use the mechanism to make referrals.
 The programme is multi-agency and tailored to the individual.
 Engagement in the Channel programme is entirely voluntary by the individual.
 Plymouth College will also build children's resilience to radicalisation by promoting fundamental British Values and challenging extremist views through its PSHEE programme and assemblies.
 Topics such as racism, hate crimes and bullying will be included in this resilience building.
-Although the school would normally consult with parents, consent from parents for a referral is not required should there be a genuine risk of radicalization.
+Although the School would normally consult with parents, consent from parents for a referral is not required should there be a genuine risk of radicalisation.

-The school will ensure that children are safe from terrorist and extremist material when accessing the school internet systems by using suitable filtering systems and providing online safety tutorials and assemblies.
+The School will ensure that children are safe from terrorist and extremist material when accessing the School internet systems by using suitable filtering systems and providing online safety tutorials and assemblies.

-Notifying parents of concerns
+Notifying Parents of Concerns

-The school will normally seek to discuss any concerns about a pupil with their parents if it is deemed safe to do so.
+The School will normally seek to discuss any concerns about a pupil with their parents if it is deemed safe to do so.
 This must be handled sensitively and the DSL or Deputy DSL will decide who will make contact with the parent in the event of a concern, suspicion or disclosure.
-If a child is reported missing, parents will be notified as soon as an initial search of the site is complete (Appendix 3 senior school and Appendix 3A for prep school).
+If a child is reported missing, parents will be notified as soon as an initial search of the site is complete (Appendix 3 Senior School and Appendix 3A for Prep School).

-However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, then advice will first be sought from children's social care.
+However, if the School believes that notifying parents could increase the risk to the child or exacerbate the problem, then advice will first be sought from children's social care.
 If there are reasonable grounds to believe that a child is at risk of harm, consent from parents for a referral is not required.

-Confidentiality and sharing information
+Confidentiality and Sharing Information

 Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
-Schools and colleges have clear powers to share, hold and use information for these purposes.
+The School has clear powers to share, hold and use information for these purposes.